kohesive/injekt/README.md

 myLocalScope.addFactory { Injekt.get<SomeMultiValueClass>() }
 ```

-When delegating factories such as this, any multi-value instances will not be cached by either since those factories create new instances on every call.
-For singletons and keyed factories the objects are cached and a reference to those objects will exist in both the delegated scope and the local scope for any requested during its lifecycle.
+When delegating factories such as this, any multi-value instances will not be cached by any scope since those factories create new instances on every call.
+For singletons and keyed factories the objects are cached and a reference to those objects will exist in both the local and delegated scopes for any instances requested during its lifecycle.

 You can also just use multiple scopes independently without linking or delegation.
 Some instances from a local scope, others from the global.
-But you must call the correct scope instead of just using the `Injekt` global variable.
+But you must use each scope independently instead of only using the `Injekt` global variable

-If you have common factories needed in local scopes, you can easily create a descendent of `InjektScope` that registers during its construction.
+If you have common factories needed in local scopes, you can easily create a descendent of `InjektScope` that registers these during its construction.

 ```
 class MyActivityScope: InjektScope(DefaultRegistrar()) {